leewc/leewc.github.io/pages/about.md

 ---

+My name is Lee[^1], and I'm currently working at the world's most customer centric company, **Amazon.com** as a Software Development Engineer for about 2.5 years now.

-I'm Lee, currently a senior studying *Computer Science* at the **University of Minnesota, Twin Cities**.
+I studied Computer Science at the University of Minnesota, Twin Cities.

-I usually go by my last name as my first name, because it's a common occurrence people think 'Chuan' is my middle name which gets truncated to Wen Lee.
-I definitely prefer just 'Lee' over the single 'Wen'.

-I'm from originally **Malaysia** where it's easily over 32°C [89°F] and survived the cold winters here in Minnesota where it's usually -25°C [-13°F].
-At this rate I've seen and lived with enough snow for a lifetime.
-I am also 8981 miles away (14453.5 kilometers for us metric people) from home.

 I speak 3 languages, English, Mandarin and Bahasa Malaysia.
+I'm from originally **Malaysia** where it's easily over 32°C [89°F] and survived the cold winters in Minnesota where it's usually -25°C [-13°F][^2].

+I am also 8037 miles away from home[^3].

 Though I am familiar that the generation I'm a part of [are probably unhappy](http://waitbutwhy.com/2013/09/why-generation-y-yuppies-are-unhappy.html) due to this fixation on thinking we're all special and unique, doesn't mean we all can't dream.